-Note 18 - Environmental Matters
+Note 18.16 - Environmental Matters

 NRG is subject to a wide range of environmental laws in the development, construction, ownership and operation of power plants.
 These laws generally require that governmental permits and approvals be obtained before construction and maintained during operation of power plants.
-The electric generation industry has been facing increasingly stringent requirements regarding air quality, GHG emissions, combustion byproducts, water use and discharge, and threatened and endangered species.
+The electric generation industry has been facing increasingly stringent requirements regarding air quality, GHG emissions, combustion byproducts, water use and discharge, and threatened and endangered species. including four new rules released on April 25, 2024.
 In general, future laws are expected to require the addition of emissions controls or other environmental controls or to impose additional restrictions on the operations of the Company's facilities, which could have a material effect on the Company's consolidated financial position, results of operations, or cash flows.
 The Company has elected to use a \$1 million disclosure threshold, as permitted, for environmental proceedings to which the government is a party.